yurun-yuan/reduced-ordered-binary-decision-diagram/README.md

 Author: 袁玉润

+> NOTE: see `README.pdf` for a better view of this document.

 ## Introduction

 This project is intended to parse the input propositional logic formula and generate the corresponding Reduced Ordered Binary Decision Diagram(ROBDD).